-Simon’s Story: Diagnosis with Ulcerative Colitis
+Simon’s Story: Ulcerative Colitis Diagnosis

-DISCLAIMER: this blog post contains some graphic images
+WARNING: this blog post contains some graphic images

 So, where do I start?
 I guess the beginning seems like a good place, so here it goes…..